dirtsimple/poste.io/README.md

     # ==== Optional settings below: you don't need any environment vars by default ====

     environment:
-      # Whitespace-separated list of IP addresses to listen on; first will be the
+      # Whitespace-separated list of IP addresses to listen on.
+If this variable
-      # default sending IP for outgoing mail.
-If this variable is set to "host"
+      # is set to "host" (which is also the default if it's empty or unset), the
-      # (the default if not given), the container will listen on all the IPs (v4
+      # container will listen on all the IPs (v4 and v6) found in DNS or /etc/hosts
-      # and v6) found in DNS or /etc/hosts for the container's hostname.
-Or it can
+      # for the container's hostname.
+Or it can be set to "*", to listen on ALL
-      # be set to "*", to listen on ALL available addresses (the way the standard
-      # poste.io image does).
+      # available addresses (the way the standard poste.io image does).
       - "LISTEN_ON=1.2.3.4 5.6.7.8 90a:11:12::13"

-      # Force *all* outgoing mail to go via the specified IP address.
-Do NOT set
-      # this if you need multiple outgoing IPs: use a data/outbound-hosts.yml
-      # file instead!
-If this variable isn't set, the first LISTEN_ON address
-      # or DNS address for the hostname will be used, unless overridden in
+      # Whitespace-separated list of IP addresses mail can be sent from; the first
-      # data/outbound-hosts.yml.
-(You can also set this to '*' to disable
+      # one in the list will be the default.
+Like LISTEN_ON, it can be set to '*'
+      # for "any available address" or 'host' for "any IP (v4 or v6) attached to
-      # IP selection entirely, and let the OS pick the IP to use.)
+      # the container hostname".
+If the list expands to only one address, it
+      # will be used for all outgoing mail.
+Otherwise, data/outbound-hosts.yml
+      # is read to determine the outgoing IP for each domain, and the result is
+      # validated against this list.
+If this variable is empty or unset, it defaults
+      # to whatever LISTEN_ON was set to.
-      - "OUTBOUND_MAIL_IP=9.10.11.12"
+      - "SEND_ON=9.10.11.12"

       # Other standard poste.io vars can also be used, e.g. HTTPS_PORT, etc.